gnosis/gnosisvpn-client/ONBOARDING.md

 If you are not comfortable editing configuration files or using your terminal, or if you are unable to [run HOPR's `hoprd` node](https://docs.hoprnet.org/node/run-a-node-overview), please wait for the next version, which will offer a more streamlined user experience.
 We expect the below instructions to take approximately 1 hour (excluding wait time for obtaining your VPN IP).

-The Gnosis VPN proof of concept is a work in progress which should not be used in situations which require full anonymity.
+The Gnosis VPN proof of concept is a work in progress and may be updated at any time.
+It may therefore be unstable or contain bugs, and should not be used in situations which require full anonymity.
-To manage load and aid with testing, an allow list of sites is currently enforced.
+Use at your own risk.
+To manage load and aid with testing and debugging, an allow list of sites is currently enforced.
 The full allow list can be viewed at the [servers page](https://gnosisvpn.com/servers#allowlist).
 For testing and debugging, exit nodes currently gather logs.
-These logs cannot reveal user requests, server responses, IPs or any other identifying information to Gnosis or any other party.
+These logs cannot reveal user requests, server responses, IPs or any other identifying information to Gnosis Ltd or any other party.
 Logs are deleted after thirty days.

+The software is licensed under the GNU Lesser General Public License v3.0 and may be freely used, modified and distributed in accordance with the license terms.
+Users should check local laws before using the PoC (including operating a relay node).
+Users are solely responsible for how they use and interact with the PoC, and for complying with applicable laws.
+The PoC should not be used for illegal, malicious or unethical purposes.

 The following 12 step process will guide you through these topics: